uni-medical/SAM-Med3D/readme.md

 - nc: number of clicks of prompt points
 - save_name: filename to save evaluation results

+For validation of SAM and SAM-Med2D on 3D volumetric data, you can refer to `infer_sam.sh` and `infer_med2d.sh` for details.

+Hint: We also provide a simple script `sum_result.py` to help summarize the results from file like `./results/sam_med3d.py`.

 ## 🔗 Checkpoint

-Our checkpoint can be downloaded from [Google Drive](https://drive.google.com/file/d/1PFeUjlFMAppllS9x1kAWyCYUJM9re2Ub/view?usp=sharing) and [BaiduYun (pwd:r5o3)](https://pan.baidu.com/s/18uhMXy_XO0yy3ODj66N8GQ?pwd=r5o3).
+Our checkpoint of SAM-Med3D can be downloaded from [Google Drive]() and [Baidu NetDisk (pwd:r5o3)](https://pan.baidu.com/s/18uhMXy_XO0yy3ODj66N8GQ?pwd=r5o3).

+Other checkpoints are available with their official link: [SAM](https://drive.google.com/file/d/1_U26MIJhWnWVwmI5JkGg2cd2J6MvkqU-/view?usp=drive_link) and [SAM-Med2D](https://drive.google.com/file/d/1ARiB5RkSsWmAB_8mqWnwDF8ZKTtFwsjl/view?usp=drive_link).

 ## 🗼 Method
 <div align="center">